ShakirSalman/docs-site/docs/user-guide/install-docker.md

 Before you start the installation, review the information on hardware and software requirements and other considerations.
 See [Planning the installation](installandconfig.md) for details.

-## Stage 2: Install the Zowe z/OS runtime
+## Stage 2: Install the Zowe runtime on z/OS

 1. Ensure that the software requirements are met.
 The prerequisites are described in [System requirements](systemrequirements.md).